ShiviV/drift-investigator-agent/README.md

 # Telecom Machine Learning Project to Predict Customer Churn

-*Pre-existing base project (ProjectPro-sourced), included for context only — trimmed to the essentials needed to understand and run it.*
+*Pre-existing base project included for context only — trimmed to the essentials needed to understand and run it.*

 ## Business overview